blue0513/cycle-flame-transparency/README.md

-# Cycle Flame Transparency
+# Cycle Frame Transparency

-Cycle the flame transparency!!
+Cycle the frame transparency!!

 ## How It Works